 In these regulations unless the contrary intention appears —

-“certificate” means a pilotage exemption certificate issued under regulation 16;
+certificate means a pilotage exemption certificate issued under regulation 16;

-“certificate of health” means a certificate of health referred to in regulation 16(c);
+certificate of health means a certificate of health referred to in regulation 16(c);

-“coasting vessel” means a vessel solely employed in trade between ports of the State;
+coasting vessel means a vessel solely employed in trade between ports of the State;

-“exempt master”, in relation to a vessel, means a master who holds a valid pilotage exemption certificate for a port;
+exempt master, in relation to a vessel, means a master who holds a valid pilotage exemption certificate for a port;

-“gross registered tonnage” means the gross registered tonnage of a vessel calculated or determined in accordance with regulation 18A;
+gross registered tonnage means the gross registered tonnage of a vessel calculated or determined in accordance with regulation 18A;

-“Harbour Master” includes a Wharfinger at any port which pilotage is not provided and includes, in any case where a Harbour Master is absent from, or incapable from illness or any other cause from performing his duties at, the port to which he is appointed, the deputy of the Harbour Master or any officer of the Department authorised in writing by the chief executive officer to act as Harbour Master;
+Harbour Master includes a Wharfinger at any port which pilotage is not provided and includes, in any case where a Harbour Master is absent from, or incapable from illness or any other cause from performing his duties at, the port to which he is appointed, the deputy of the Harbour Master or any officer of the Department authorised in writing by the chief executive officer to act as Harbour Master;

-“International Tonnage Certificate (1969)” means a certificate issued pursuant to Article 7 or 8 of the International Convention on Tonnage Measurement of Ships (1969) as set out in Schedule 8 to the Navigation Act 1912 of the Commonwealth, as amended;
+International Tonnage Certificate (1969) means a certificate issued pursuant to Article 7 or 8 of the International Convention on Tonnage Measurement of Ships (1969) as set out in Schedule 8 to the Navigation Act 1912 of the Commonwealth, as amended;

-“interstate vessel” means a vessel solely employed in trading between ports of the Commonwealth, other than solely between ports in the State, or of New Zealand and ports of the State;
+interstate vessel means a vessel solely employed in trading between ports of the Commonwealth, other than solely between ports in the State, or of New Zealand and ports of the State;

-“master” in relation to a vessel, means the person for the time being having the command, charge, custody or control of the vessel;
+master in relation to a vessel, means the person for the time being having the command, charge, custody or control of the vessel;

-“owner” in relation to a vessel, includes the authorised agent of the owner;
+owner in relation to a vessel, includes the authorised agent of the owner;

-“passenger” means any person carried in a vessel, other than as the master, a seaman or indentured apprentice;
+passenger means any person carried in a vessel, other than as the master, a seaman or indentured apprentice;

-“pilot” means a person appointed by the Governor under section 4 of the Act to be a pilot at a port;
+pilot means a person appointed by the Governor under section 4 of the Act to be a pilot at a port;

-“subject port”, in relation to an application for a pilotage exemption certificate, means a port for which the certificate is sought;
+subject port, in relation to an application for a pilotage exemption certificate, means a port for which the certificate is sought;

-“surveyor” means a person appointed by the Governor to act as a surveyor of vessels and machinery;
+surveyor means a person appointed by the Governor to act as a surveyor of vessels and machinery;

-“the Department” means the Department of Marine and Harbours of the State 3;
+the Department means the Department of Marine and Harbours of the State 3;

-“tons” or “tonnage”, in relation to a British registered vessel, means the gross registered tons or tonnage calculated in accordance with the British measurement of registered tonnage, and, in relation to any other vessel, means the gross registered tons or tonnage calculated in accordance with the standard of measurement adopted by the authority by which the vessel is registered;
+tons or tonnage, in relation to a British registered vessel, means the gross registered tons or tonnage calculated in accordance with the British measurement of registered tonnage, and, in relation to any other vessel, means the gross registered tons or tonnage calculated in accordance with the standard of measurement adopted by the authority by which the vessel is registered;

-“vessel” includes ship, hulk, boat, barge, lighter, flat and any other type of craft howsoever propelled;
+vessel includes ship, hulk, boat, barge, lighter, flat and any other type of craft howsoever propelled;

-“vessel of war” means a vessel built for combatant service or converted for that purpose and tankers conveying fuel oil for such a vessel, if the vessel is owned or otherwise directly managed or controlled by the Government of the United Kingdom or of any of Her Majesty’s States, Dominions or Colonies, or by the Government of any foreign country which is a party with Her Majesty to any military alliance and not engaged in trade, but does not include a vessel used solely for the transport of troops, stores or equipment;
+vessel of war means a vessel built for combatant service or converted for that purpose and tankers conveying fuel oil for such a vessel, if the vessel is owned or otherwise directly managed or controlled by the Government of the United Kingdom or of any of Her Majesty’s States, Dominions or Colonies, or by the Government of any foreign country which is a party with Her Majesty to any military alliance and not engaged in trade, but does not include a vessel used solely for the transport of troops, stores or equipment;

-“wharf” includes any jetty or structure to which a vessel may be made fast or on which passengers, cargo or merchandise may be loaded or discharged.
+wharf includes any jetty or structure to which a vessel may be made fast or on which passengers, cargo or merchandise may be loaded or discharged.

 [Regulation 4 amended in Gazette 10 Aug 1979 p.
 2433; 28 Aug 1981 p.
 3574; 21 May 1982 p.
 1579; 10 Dec 1982 p.
 4799; 19 Jul 1991 p.
 3644; 11 Aug 1992 p.
 3975; 6 Aug 1993 p.
 4276.]